 Correctly translated text or words will convey the same meaning, emotion, and intent as the original message.
 It will also take into account any potential differences in culture and phrasing between the two languages.

-Translation and interpretation are often used synonymously.
+People sometimes use the terms translation and interpretation synonymously.
 But, a translator will work with written text, and an interpreter will work orally.

 Who Translates Written Language?